Trevor Larnach Player Props: Twins vs. Yankees

-Trevor Larnach -- .129 average over his past 10 games -- will be in action for the Minnesota Twins versus the New York Yankees, with Jhony Brito on the hill, on April 24 at 7:40 PM ET.
+Trevor Larnach -- with an on-base percentage of .286 in his past 10 games, 62 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the New York Yankees, with Nestor Cortes Jr. on the mound, on April 25 at 7:40 PM ET.

 Trevor Larnach Game Info & Props vs. the Yankees